pyscf/gpu4pyscf/README.md

 - Nonlocal functional correction (vv10) for SCF and gradient;
 - ECP is supported and calculated on CPU;
 - PCM models, SMD model, their analytical gradients, and semi-analytical Hessian matrix;
+- Unrestricted Hartree-Fock and Unrestricted DFT, gradient, and Hessian

 Limitations
 --------